 HDPE Pipe Sizes and Dimensions | A Complete Analysis

 Hey guys, I hope you’re doing well.
-Today I’m going to share a simple and detailed guide on HDPE Pipe Sizes and HDPE Pipe Dimensions.
+Today I will share a simple and detailed guide on HDPE Pipe Sizes and HDPE Pipe Dimensions.

 HDPE pipe must have a minimum density of 0.955 grams per cubic centimeter.
 All HDPE pipe and fittings must have a Hydrostatic Design Basis (HDB) of 1,600 psi. meeting the requirements of Standard Dimension Ration (SDR) 17 as minimum strength.